TheUnknownCod3r/CODIW-Source/README.md

-# IW7-src
+# CODIW-Source
-Raw Dump of Infinite Warfare GSC Files, With multiple Contributors
+Source dump of all GSC files from Call of Duty: Infinite Warfare, PC Version.
+Multiple contributors have provided raw files, scriptnames, stringnames, etc for these files!

 **CONTENTS**